 The Grand Bazaar is the world’s oldest shopping mall, covers several blocks and features a labyrinth of side streets to keep you lost for the better part of a day.
 Well, it did my brother and me.
 We lost, we wandered, we negotiated with traders and realized they are excellent merchants, we shopped and bought more things ever we planned or thought to buy!

-The following day we decided to deep a bit more into history, so we visited the National Archaeology Museum and saw the copy of the footprint of the prophet Mohammed, or the sarcophag of Alexander The Great (of Macedonia).
+The following day we decided to deep a bit more into history, so we visited the National Archaeology Museum and saw a copy of the footprint of the prophet Mohammed, or the sarcophag of Alexander The Great (of Macedonia).

 My favourite place was the Topkapi palace because of the lavishly decorated rooms with four courts of increasing grandeur, as it was the imperial enclave of the Ottoman emperors for four centuries.
 In the second court is the entrance to the Harem, then next to it the Imperial Treasury, housing a weapons display.
 And of course, the view from the palace terrace and gardens over the Bosporus is spectacular!